Women's Champions League: What to watch out for on Matchday 5 | UEFA Women's Champions League

 Benfica eye history

 By the time Benfica set up their first women's section at the end of 2017, FFC Frankfurt had already won four European titles.
-At that point getting to the round of 32 was the limit of Portuguese ambition in this tournament and the idea that one of their clubs would even be competitive with a German team was fanciful.
+At that point, the idea that a Portuguese club might go toe-to-toe with a German counterpart looked a long way off.

-But Benfica this week stand to win at eliminated Rosengård, from pipping the now Eintracht Frankfurt to the quarter-finals, and such has been the rapidity of the Lisbon Eagles' rise, it would not count as a big upset.
-They needed an added-time penalty save by their German goalkeeper Lena Pauels for the 1-1 draw at Frankfurt that kept Benfica clear in second, three points ahead and with a head-to-head advantage, but the way they have shrugged off the departure of prolific Cloé Lacasse to Arsenal has been hugely impressive.
+This week, though, Benfica have the chance to qualify for the quarter-finals at the expense of the now Eintracht Frankfurt.
+The Lisbon side are three points clear in second with a head-to-head advantage, an added-time penalty save by their German goalkeeper Lena Pauels earning an invaluable 1-1 draw at Frankfurt on Matchday 4.
+The way Benfica have shrugged off the departure of prolific Cloé Lacasse to Arsenal has been hugely impressive.

-One key reason for that has been Kika Nazareth continued rise, so her absence from the last two group games with an ankle injury is a blow for Benfica.
+One key reason for that has been Kika Nazareth's continued rise, so her absence from the last two group games with an ankle injury is a blow for Benfica.
 However they still are in a commanding position, not least as Benfica will be through regardless if Frankfurt fail to become only the second team after Chelsea in the 2020s to avoid an away defeat at Barcelona.
+The holders, already through, looked in ominous form winning last week's Spanish Super Cup, beating Real Madrid 4-0 and Levante 7-0.

 Brann on the brink